Frequently Asked Questions (FAQ)

 Accuracy and Reliability

 Yes.
 The VMM-3 voice biometric engine models many different vocal features.
-Our scoring system models and scores each and every feature individually and adds them up into a composite score.
+Our scoring system models and scores every feature individually and combines them into a composite score.
 So, if there are small changes to a few features, such as might occur with a cold or allergies, the overall score can still be accurate (and the user properly verified).

 This is extremely unlikely.
 A person’s voice is unique to them.
 And while some professional mimics and comedians might seem to sound like someone else, the VMM-3 voice biometric engine measures and scores vocal characteristics that a human being cannot hear (or recreate).
 Further, many client applications use random prompting techniques to help eliminate prior knowledge of what will be requested.